Starry, Starry, Winter GardenStarry, Starry, Winter Garden

 November 22, 2024 - January 2025

-For the museum’s inaugural Winter Art Garden, Memphis-based artist Greely Myatt uses found objects including metal scraps, neon, and discarded signage to create Starry, Starry – an illuminated starscape on the museum’s plaza.
-Teasing the boundaries of sculpture through the use of flat forms, Myatt ponders and plays with line and light.
+For the museum's inaugural Winter Art Garden, artist Greely Myatt uses found objects, including scrap metal, neon, and discarded signage, to create Starry, Starry–an illuminated starscape on the museum's plaza.
+Myatt is known for testing the boundaries of sculpture by playing with line, light, and flat forms, turning everyday materials into works of art.

 Exhibition Programs